 Your Committee finds that the LEOSA affords active and retired law enforcement officers, including former officers who have separated after serving as law enforcement officers for ten years or more and certain military employees, the privilege of carrying a concealed firearm across state lines.
 However, varying state approaches to implementation have hindered the consistent and effective operation of the federal law, especially with respect to qualified retired law enforcement officers.
 Currently, Hawaii has not established firearm qualification standards for qualified retired law enforcement officers residing in the State or a statutory framework to uniformly permit active and qualified retired law enforcement officers to carry a concealed weapon in Hawaii.
 Implementation of this measure allows the Department of the Attorney General to develop and establish a consistent and effective operation of the LEOSA.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1405, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1405, S.D.
-1, and be referred to your Committees on Judiciary and Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Judiciary and Labor that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 473, S.D.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
+No. 473, S.D.
+2.